NCBI-Hackathons/drugdisco/README.md

 The front-end consists of a user interface along with a series of steps that progressively refine the search for the best fitting compound.

-1. The users provides a target molecule by entering a PDB ID.
-DrugDisco then downloads the 3-D structure of this molecule from PDB and renders it in the browser.
-If there is no 3-D structure for the molecule of iterest, it can be uploaded by the user.
+1. The user uploads a target molecule and its 3-D structure is rendered in the browser.

 2. The user then specifies the center of the binding site by clicking on the 3-D rendered molecule or by entering it by hand.